Where to eat in Paris

 The main course was a steak Rossini style (with foie gras) and cod with pumpkin puree.
 The portions were not so big but the flavours were perfect although some more vegetables with both the steak and the cod would make it even better.

-And then dessert, my favourite part of the meal.
+And then dessert, my favorite part of the meal.
 We had the Crème brûlée and Poire belle hélène.
-The latter was a huge disappointment: the pears didn’t have any flavour of spices and the chocolate sauce was made of milk chocolate, giving it a bland taste.
+The latter was a huge disappointment: the pears didn’t have any flavor of spices and the chocolate sauce was made of milk chocolate, giving it a bland taste.
 I prefer chocolate sauce made of dark chocolate because it gives a slightly bitter taste that goes well with the normally sweet taste of the pears.
 Also, it looked like everything was thrown on a plate.

 This was a good restaurant for a nice and quiet dinner with friendly service.
 I like the choices and a number of choices for each course that is adjusted to the season.
 But I was a little bit disappointed about the dessert.